zephyrproject-rtos/zephyr/tests/drivers/can/host/README.rst

 The host end of the CAN fixture can be configured through python-can.
 Available configuration options depend on the type of host CAN adapter used.
-The python-can library provides a lot of flexibility for configuration as decribed in the `python-can configuration`_ page.
-By default, the python-can configuration context is not specified, causing python-can to use the default configuration context.
-The context can be overridden using the ``--can-context`` test suite argument (see examples below).
+The python-can library provides a lot of flexibility for configuration as decribed in the `python-can configuration`_ page, all centered around the concept of a configuration "context.
+The configuration context for this test suite can be configured as follows:

+* By default, the python-can configuration context is not specified, causing python-can to use the default configuration context.
+* A specific configuration context can be provided along with the ``can`` fixture separated by a ``:`` (i.e. specify fixture ``can:zcan0`` to use the ``zcan0`` python-can configuration context).
+* The configuration context can be overridden using the ``--can-context`` test suite argument (i.e. run ``twister`` with the ``--pytest-args=--can-context=zcan0`` argument to use the ``zcan0`` python-can configuration context).

 Building and Running
 ********************